mfarook/mfarook/README.md

   A passionate GIS, Python Developer and Machine Learning enthusiast from India

 - 🔭 I’m currently working on kCube
-- 🌱 I’m currently learning Go Lang
+- 🌱 I’m currently learning Devops
 - 💬 Ask me about GIS and Python
 - 📫 How to reach me: farookrceg@gmail.com